metal3-io/metal3-docs/design/expected-hardware-configuration-validation.md

     - Implement a new function fetchHost() which will fetch all baremetal hosts from Baremetal-Operator of namespace 'metal3' provided by user in CRD_yaml.
 This function will return a list of filtered hosts(hosts in status 'ready' or 'inspecting').

-    - In hardwareClassificationController_controller.go, reconcile function will call fetchHost()        function to fetch all baremetal hosts and also extract hardware configuration, namespace and filter from `metal3.io_HardwareClassificationController_crd.yaml`.
+    - In hardwareClassificationController_controller.go, reconcile function will call fetchHost()        function to fetch all baremetal hosts and also extract expectedHardwareConfiguration or expression rules from `metal3.io_HardwareClassificationController_crd.yaml`.

     - Create a classification_manager.go file.
-Create a function manager() which will have inputs namespace, filter and BMH host_list.
-This function will call appropriate comparision logic written in classification_filter.go based on 'filter' specified by user in CRD_yaml.
+If user provieds value for expectedHardwareConfiguration then write a function manager() which will have inputs namespace, customFilter and BMH host_list.
+This function will call appropriate comparision logic written in classification_filter.go based on 'customFilter' specified by user in CRD_yaml.
+If user have set different rules for filtering BMH then filtering will be done based on 'operation' value provided.

-    - The classification_filter.go file will contain multiple comparision algorithms based on filters(i.e minimum and maximum).
+    - The classification_filter.go file will contain multiple comparision algorithms based on multiple custom classification filters(i.e minimum and maximum) or expression filters.
 Create a ClassificationComparison() function which will have inputs fetched baremetalhost list and extracted hardware profile.
 Comparision function will check each host against profile and update the label if match found.

 * Create the Schema struct for `ExpectedHardwareConfiguration` inside `HardwareClassificationControllerSpec`,